Happy #femalefilmmakerfriday everyone!

 ML: It takes the same amount of time and effort to make a good film and a bad film.
 It’s almost a choice.

-Thank you so much Melina for sharing your experience with us.
+Thank you so much again, Melina.
 I hope you lovely readers find this interview helpful as you embark on your own projects!

 I cannot wait to see what Melina does next, buen viento and all the success in your future projects!